Outside of extreme cases of malicious libel, the freedom of the press is inviolate.

 Problems to be Solved

-- Media fragmentation has left American split on basic “facts”, which is making any discussion of important issues fruitless.
+- Media fragmentation has left America split on basic “facts”, which is making any discussion of important issues fruitless.

 - Reunify the press